grasswire/chat-app/README.md

 ### Notes

-If GHC complains that it still cannot find icuuc, you can explicitly let `stack build` know where it.
+If GHC complains that it still cannot find icuuc, you can explicitly let `stack build` know where it is.
 For example, on Mac:

 `stack build --extra-include-dirs=/usr/local/opt/icu4c/include --extra-lib-dirs=/usr/local/opt/icu4c/lib`